antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 .. warning:: Reprogramming flash with incompatible Zynq boot image may result in inability to use the Parallella board.
 Moreover, during flashing, stable power supply must be assured.

-.. note:: If board was programmed with wrong Boot image or there was other problem during flashing it still can be bring up using JTAG procedure (see :ref:`jtag`).
+.. note:: If board was programmed with improper Boot image or there was other problem during flashing it still can be bring up using JTAG procedure (see :ref:`jtag`).

 U-Boot delivered with the Parallella board can be used for re-flashing the board.
 Binary available from repository (:ref:`binaries`) or build (:ref:`build`) from github source (:ref:`source`) has also this functionality.
 If you changed default bootloader and it do not provide this feature you can still run default official Parallella U-Boot via JTAG (:ref:`jtag`) or by loading it with your current bootloader.